Independent (Sacred Reich album)

 Independent is the third studio album by American thrash metal band Sacred Reich, released in 1993 via Metal Blade and Hollywood Records.
 The album is considered to be a slight departure from the band's early thrash metal style heard on their previous releases, with the album featuring a groove metal sound.
 Independent was Sacred Reich's first full-length album with Dave McClain on drums.

-The title track can be heard in the 1993 college football film The Program.